mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 walking on land changed.
 I have no idea how to quantify the advantages a company whose staff can all read and write will have over a company whose staff are illiterate.
-It's not one of lower labour cost, or better marketing, it's something else...
+It's not one of lower labour cost, or better marketing, it's something else...Deep in our bones we *know* that literacy changes everything.

-Lets take a little mental exercise.
-Imagine I whip out my TARDIS and transport you back to 1454.
-And put you in front of the senior members of the French Guild of Merchants and Weavers.
-And they say "Our competitor, the Spanish Guild, are thinking of buying lots of books, and teaching the children in their orphanages to read and write, so when they grow up and join the Guild, they will be "literate".
-Why should we spend similar amounts our selves - what will the benefits of a literate workforce be?
-Surely they can just do as their fathers did and listen to their elders?"

-What is your answer?
-Why is literacy better for a company ?
-Every answer that springs easily to mind, clearer communication, greater dissent and discussion, devolving power downwards, every answer is either a threat to the current power structure, or frankly replacable with "beat 'em so they listen harder".

-However, deep in our bones we *know* that literacy changes everything.
 Its so built into us and into everyone we know that we cannot imagine a world where we cannot read or write.

 Anyway, you, like the poor people wanting to get to the bar, can see where I am taking this.
 The ability to marshall knowledge, to code and compile and compute,